MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/authenticate-dot-net-framework.md

 ## .NET Framework versions

 Use .NET Framework version 4.6.2 or higher when you create client applications.
-Only applications using Transport Level Security (TLS) 1.2 or better security will be allowed to connect.
+Only applications using Transport Level Security (TLS) 1.2 or better security can connect.
 TLS 1.2 is not the default protocol used by .NET Framework 4.5.2, but it is in .NET Framework 4.6.2.

 > [!NOTE]
 > **Known Issue with Visual Studio 2015**
+>
-> When you are running your project/solution in VS 2015 in debug mode, there is a known issue where you may not be able to connect.
+> When you are running your project/solution in VS 2015 in debug mode, you may not be able to connect.
 This happens regardless of whether you are using a Target Framework of 4.6.2 or higher.
 This can occur because the Visual Studio hosting process is compiled against .NET 4.5 which means by default it does not support TLS 1.2.
 You can disable the Visual Studio hosting process as a work around.
 >
 > Right-click on the name of your project in Visual Studio and then click **Properties**.
 On the **Debug** tab you can uncheck the **Enable the Visual Studio hosting process** option.
 >